igorski/weltkriegsimulator/README.md

 The _views_ represent each of the screens used in the game.
 They are managed by their appropriate controllers.
 Note: for the game elements (the Actors) these are represented by _renderers_ (see _zCanvas in WKS_ below).

-Finally, the _models_ contain all data and properties.
+The _models_ contain all data and properties.
 For the game's model (_Game.js_) this is where the state and contents of the game's "world" are held.
 Apart from generic world properties determining the game's behaviour and progress, this model also references the _Actors_.
 The Actors are instances of all Objects in the game (for instance: the player, bullets, powerups, enemy ships).
 These share common properties such as coordinates, speed, but have their own custom properties (e.g. energy, weapon damage, etc.).
 These Actors are defined as ES6 classes as the Object Oriented Pattern works well for inheritance purposes.
 The remainder of the applications business logic follows the Functional Programming pattern.

+Finally, the _factories_ are used to generate data to populate the models. _ActionFactory_ is of interest as it generates the enemy waves and the powerups.

 Communication between these models, views and controllers is done using the publish-subscribe pattern where messages are broadcast to subscribed listeners to act upon.
 As such, different players might be interested in